 Dr. Dimitrios Mathios, MD is a neurosurgeon in Saint Louis, MO specializing in neurosurgery.
-He graduated from University of Athens Faculty of Medicine.
-Dr. Dimitrios Mathios, MD is affiliated with Washington University Physicians, BJC HealthCare, Washington University in St. Louis (WUSTL) and Barnes-Jewish Hospital.
+He graduated from University of Athens Faculty of Medicine in 2011 and has 14 years of experience.
+Dr. Dimitrios Mathios, MD is affiliated with Washington University Physicians, WashU Medicine, BJC HealthCare, Barnes-Jewish Hospital and Washington University in St. Louis (WUSTL).

 4921 Parkview Place Suite 6b